mgetka/fptc-lib/README.md

 This repository contains a fork of [Fixed Point Math Library for C](https://sourceforge.net/projects/fixedptc/) improved with some additional functionalities.

- * Conversion from strings to fpt values.
+ * Conversion from strings to fpt values,
- * Converstion from fpt to string returns string size.
+ * converstion from fpt to string returns string size,
- * -1 fpt constant.
+ * normalized conversion between fpt and int,
- * Normalized conversion between fpt and int.
+ * and other minor improvements...

 Original _Fixed Point Math Library for C_ authors disclaimer: